The Lego Batman 2 : Release Date, Cast, Plot And Trailer

 Cast

-A majority of the previous cast are expected to reprise their roles in the upcoming movie.
+A majority of the previous cast are expected to reprise their roles in the upcoming film.

 Will Arnett as Batman/ Bruce Wayne